 Regaining control of personal data

-This view of privacy is central to why the General Data Protection Regulation (GDPR) was proposed in 2012 and will come into place in May 2018.
-At the core of the new set of rules is the move to give citizens back control of their personal data and to simplify the complex regulatory environment for businesses.
+This view of privacy is central to why the General Data Protection Regulation (GDPR) was proposed in 2012 and which came into place in May 2018.
+At the core of the new set of rules is the move to give people back control of their personal data and to simplify the complex regulatory environment for businesses.

 It’s about trust – the theory is that trust can be won with users using digital services, by giving them more information and control over how their data is used.

 This is crucial for businesses that process sensitive data on a large scale.
 GDPR is an opportunity for organisations of all kinds to have a “seal of quality” for how they handle all personal data.

 Need help with meeting your GDPR obligations and making sure your businesses processes are working in the correct way?
 Here's what you need to know.

 The size of GDPR fines will drive businesses to change

 Orlagh Kelly is the barrister and chief executive of Briefed, a GDPR compliance and training specialist.
 She believes that from a very basic infrastructure and data handling perspective, there’s not much difference between the Data Protection Act 1998 and the legislation and requirements outlined in GDPR.